nikos-karagkiozis/demand_forecaster/README.md

   - `register_and_deploy_op(model_artifact, ...)` → optional registration + deployment

 Note: The deploy step is gated.
 It runs only when `ENABLE_DEPLOY=true` and `SERVING_IMAGE_URI` is set and differs from `DOCKER_IMAGE_URI`.
 Otherwise it is skipped.

+HPT note: The current pipeline runs a single training task and does not launch a Hyperparameter Tuning Job.
+To tune, run a separate Vertex HPT job (see section above), then retrain once with best params.

 Compile and submit directly:
 ```bash